Nate Lowe Player Props: Rangers vs. Angels

-Nate Lowe -- 1-for-4 in his last game -- will be in action for the Texas Rangers against the Los Angeles Angels, with Tyler Anderson on the hill, on June 12 at 8:05 PM ET.
+On Tuesday, Nate Lowe (batting .200 in his past 10 games) and the Texas Rangers face the Los Angeles Angels, whose starting pitcher will be Jaime Barria.
+First pitch is at 8:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Rays.
+He is looking to get back on track after he struck out four times in his most recent game against the Angels.

 Nate Lowe Game Info & Props vs. the Angels